Infraparticle

-An infraparticle is an electrically charged particle and its surrounding cloud of soft photons—of which there are infinite number, by virtue of the infrared divergence of quantum electrodynamics.
+An infraparticle is an electrically charged particle together with its surrounding cloud of soft photons—of which there are an infinite number, by virtue of the infrared divergence of quantum electrodynamics.
 That is, it is a dressed particle rather than a bare particle.
 Whenever electric charges accelerate they emit Bremsstrahlung radiation, whereby an infinite number of the virtual soft photons become real particles.
 However, only a finite number of these photons are detectable, the remainder falling below the measurement threshold.

 The form of the electric field at infinity, which is determined by the velocity of a point charge, defines superselection sectors for the particle's Hilbert space.
 This is unlike the usual Fock space description, where the Hilbert space includes particle states with different velocities.